openedx/open-edx-proposals/oeps/oep-0005/decisions/0004-To-Make-Or-Not-To-Make.rst

   * if it becomes impossible to keep Dockerfile and docker-compose.yml simple, either how_to docs will become super confusing or services will create their own interface

 - another tool for developers to learn.
 Increase in learning curve.
+- could increase switching cost if we ever decide to move to something else

 Decision
 --------